 Using the Minute Timer

 You can use the microwave oven controls as a minute timer.
-Use COOK TIME at "0" Cook Power for timing up to 99 minutes, 99 seconds.
+Use the Minute Timer for timing up to 99 minutes, 99 seconds.

 NOTE: The oven will not operate while the Minute Timer is in use.